rdlopes/WebHere/README.md

 * [AFNetworking](https://github.com/AFNetworking/AFNetworking) to perform all network operations.
 * [HTMLDocument](https://github.com/stklieme/HTMLDocument) to extract data using XPath.

-Those two projects really deserve attention on their own, make sure to visit their page and understand their APIs, as ObjectiveScrap will mostly provide a unified facade to their APIs.
+Those two projects really deserve attention on their own, make sure to visit their page and understand their APIs, as WebHere will mostly provide a unified facade to their APIs.

 ## Features